Last Updated: July 27, 2016

 The railway network is also ideal for long-distance travel and movement of bulk commodities, apart from being an energy efficient and economic mode of conveyance and transport.

-Foreign direct investment (FDI) inflows into railway related components from April 2000 to September 2015 were US$ 652.2 million.
+Foreign Direct Investment (FDI) inflows into Railways related components from April 2000 to March 2016 were US$ 710.98 million.

 Following are some of the major investments and developments in India’s railways sector:

 Minister of Railways Mr Suresh Prabhu has said that the investments by the Ministry in 2015-16 were double the average investment over the past five years.
 Presenting the Railway Budget 2016-17 in the Parliament, Mr Suresh Prabhu announced capital expenditure for 2016-17 at Rs 121,000 crore (US$ 17.94 billion), which will be implemented through joint ventures with states and developing new frameworks for Public-private partnership (PPP).

 Some of the achievements of the Ministry of Railways in 2015-16 were as follows

 Mr Suresh Prabhu, Minister of Railways, has stated that the Indian Railways will go through substantial reforms which will include restructuring of the railway board, accounting reforms and setting up of a regulator in order to improve competitiveness in the sector.

 The Ministry of Railways is focusing on its massive US$ 140 billion investment plan to modernise the railways and improve safety, performance and passenger amenities, as per Railways Minister Mr Suresh Prabhu.

 The state of Haryana has taken the lead among all states of India to partner with the Ministry of Railways in creating rail infrastructure, by formation of a Special Purpose Vehicle (SPV) between Haryana and Indian Railways, as announced by Mr Suresh Prabhu, Minister of Railways, Government of India.